Scalar perturbation and density contrast evolution in $f(Q,C)$ gravity: Density growth and growth index

 Consider a matter-dominated era of the universe ($\bar p^m=0$), using equation (\ref{fle2}) and the relation $\bar p^{DE}=\omega^{DE}\bar \rho^{DE}$, we found

 where

-is the matter density parameter with $\Omega^{m0}$ and $H_0$ are the present value of matter density parameter and Hubble parameter respectively.
-Equation of state parameter (EoS) is found from equation (\ref{rode}) and (\ref{pde}) as
+is the matter density parameter with $\Omega^{m0}$ and $H_0$ are the present value of the matter density parameter and Hubble parameter respectively.
+The dark energy equation of state parameter $\omega^{DE}$ is derived from equation (\ref{rode}) and (\ref{pde}) and plotted in Figure \ref{fig2} below

-Furthermore, converting the time derivatives in equation (\ref{eeq1}) to derivative with respect to $\ln{a}$ using $\frac{d}{dt}=H\frac{d}{d\ln{a}}$, we obtained
+Furthermore, converting the time derivatives in equation (\ref{eeq1}) to derivative with respect to $\log{a}$ using $\frac{d}{dt}=H\frac{d}{d\log{a}}$, we obtained

-Similarly, equation (\ref{ddotdelf}) can be converted to derivative with respect to $\ln{a}$ and we found
+Similarly, equation (\ref{ddotdelf}) can be converted to derivative with respect to $\log{a}$ and we found